AmySikora/Chat-App/README.md

 # **React Native Mobile Chat App**

 ## **Project Description**
-A mobile chat application built with React Native, providing users with a real-time chat interface and additional features such as sharing images and location data.
-This project demonstrates React Native mobile development skills using Expo and Google Firestore Database.
+Chat-App is a real-time mobile chat application that can be used on iOS and Android devices as it uses React Native.
+The app allows users to enter their name on the Start screen and to select a background color.
+Then they can navigate to the Chat screen to send text messages and share images, take a picture, and share their location information using their device's built-in tools.
+User data is stored online and offline.

 ---

 ## **Features**
-- **Real-time messaging**: Send and receive messages instantly.
+- **Real-time messaging**
-- **Media sharing**: Share images from the library or camera.
+- **Image sharing (uploaded from photo library or taken via device camera)**
-- **Location sharing**: Send your current location via the chat interface.
+- **Location sharing**
-- **Offline access**: Read past messages offline.
+- **Offline access**
-- **Customizable theme**: Choose a background color for your chat screen.
+- **Customizable background color**

 ---